Vietnam.vn - Nền tảng quảng bá Việt Nam

 The world's first train station built using 3D printing technology

 The new station will be built in Wakayama Prefecture, 60 miles south of Osaka.
-It will replace an old wooden passenger building at Hatsushima Station, West Japan Railway (JR West) announced last week.
+West Japan Railway (JR West) announced last week that it will replace an aging wooden passenger building at Hatsushima Station.

-The simulated image shows the station with a minimalist design in white, with a softly curved roof and a facade carved with slices of tangerine – a typical local fruit.
+The simulation image shows the station with a minimalist design in white, with a softly curved roof and a facade carved with slices of tangerine – a typical local fruit.

-The world's first train station built using 3D printing technology image 1
+The world's first train station built using 3D printing technology, picture 1

 The world's first 3D-printed train station will be built in Japan in just six hours.
 (Photo: West Japan Railway Group)

-The station is the gateway to Jinoshima, an uninhabited island popular for swimming, camping and stand-up paddle boarding.
-Nearby, the city of Arida is known for its fishing port and orange groves that stretch across majestic mountains.
+The station is the gateway to Jinoshima, an uninhabited island popular for swimming, camping and stand-up paddleboarding.
+Nearby, the city of Arida is famous for its fishing port and orange groves that stretch across majestic mountains.

 According to JR West, the main components of the station will be prefabricated using 3D printing technology, then transported to the construction site and fully assembled within six hours.
 Construction is expected to begin after the last train departs on March 25, according to local media.